sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ## Overview

-The VNET to VNET scenario is the starting point to design, implement and test the core DASH mechanisms.
+The VNET to VNET scenario is the starting point to design, implement and test core DASH mechanisms in VM to VM communication, using an Appliance for rules and routing offload.
 In particular it allows the following:

-- VM to VM communication in VNET, using an Appliance for rules and routing offload
-- Route support
-- LPM support
+- Route/LPM support
+- Underlay IPv4 and IPv6
-- ACL support
+- Stateful ACL support
+- TCP state tracking on flows
+- Telemetry and Monitoring

-The intent is to verify the following performance properties: **Connections per Second** (CPS), **Flow**, **Packet per Second** (PPS), and **Rule Scale**.
+The goal is to test the following performance properties:

+- **Connections per Second** (CPS)
+- **Flow**
+- **Packet per Second** (PPS)
+- **Rule Scale**

 ![vm-to-vm-communication-vnet](./images/vm-to-vm-communication-vnet.svg)